Sociology, M.S. and Law, J.D. Dual Degree

 Saint Louis University School of Law and SLU's Department of Sociology and Anthropology offer a dual-degree program (J.D./M.S.).
 This specialized program combines the J.D. and M.S., broadly focusing on the relationship between law and society.
 The dual degree capitalizes on the advantages of legal training and social science research expertise.
 Graduates of the J.D./M.S. are prepared to interpret legal issues and implement administrative policy.

-This specialized program allows students to earn both degrees in roughly four years instead of the typical five, saving a considerable amount in time and tuition.
-The program attracts highly qualified students from outside the region as this is one of the only J.D./M.S. programs of its kind in the middle of the country.
+This specialized program allows students to earn both degrees in roughly four years instead of the typical five, saving considerable time and tuition.
+The program attracts highly qualified students from outside the region as this is one of the only J.D./M.S. programs in the middle of the country.

 Fieldwork and Research Opportunities